medialab/hyphe-traph/fosdem2018/index.md

 ## Problem

-- Links between WebEntities are agregates
+- Links between web entities are agregates
-- WebEntities are dynamic
+- web entities are dynamic

 -> WE links should be computed, not stored